 Watch this course video!
 We examine questions such as: Is eating animals immoral?
 Is being a good or bad person a matter of luck?
 If so, are we justified in punishing bad people?
 Should anyone be able to set limits on what you can do with your own body, even if it's ‘for your own good’?
 Should everyone be allowed to state their mind, even if their views are harmful or offensive?
 Is censorship ever justifiable?
 Do you have a moral obligation to help those worse-off?
 Are you unknowingly biased against underprivileged groups?
 Download Course Guide

 - How Should One Live?
 (PH1522) - 15 Credit Points

 Why do the morally right thing when you have much more to gain by doing evil and know you could get away with it?
 Should you save five lives even if this requires you to kill someone in exchange for them?
 Would you lie on the witness stand to protect your guilty mother from life in prison?
 We will read and discuss responses to these questions that have been presented in both historical and contemporary texts, including those by Plato, Aristotle, Epicurus, Kant, John Stuart Mill, Bernard Williams, Judith Thomson, Shelly Kagan, and T.M.
 Scanlon.

 - Advanced Psychology A: Concepts and Theory (PS2017) - 15 Credit Points

 The course builds on the material covered in the 1st-year courses expanding on psychology’s concepts and theories.
-The course covers three core areas of psychology: cognition & language, personality & social psychology, and behavioural neuroscience.
+The course covers three core areas of psychology: cognition & language, personality & social psychology, and perception.
 Social Psychology will cover topics such as leadership and group processes.
-The third strand within this course is focused on Neuroscience, and will cover topics such as localisation of brain function and the neuroscience of emotion.
+The perception part of the course will examine the visual and intentional systems.

 - Advanced Psychology A: Methods and Applications (PS2018) - 15 Credit Points